 Evolution implies a change in one or more characteristics in a population of organisms over a period of time.
 The concept of evolution is as ancient as Greek writings, where philosophers speculated that all living things are related to one another, although remotely.
-The Greek philosopher Aristotle perceived a “ladder of life” where simple organisms gradually change to more elaborate forms.
+The Greek philosopher Aristotle perceived a “ladder of life,” where simple organisms gradually change to more elaborate forms.
 Opponents of this concept were led by several theologians who pointed to the biblical account of creation as set forth in the Book of Genesis.
 One prelate, James Ussher, calculated that creation had taken place on October 26, 4004 B.C., at 9 a.m.

 Charles Darwin was the son of an English physician.
-As a naturalist on the shipH.M.S.
-Beagle, Darwin traveled to remote regions of South America.
+As a naturalist on the ship H.M.S.
+Beagle, Darwin traveled to remote regions of South America and other destinations.
 His observations on this trip led him to develop his own theory of evolution.
 Darwin was particularly interested in the finches and tortoises of the Galapagos Islands.
 He pondered how different species of animals could have developed on this remote set of islands 200 miles west of Ecuador.

 In 1858, another English naturalist, Alfred Russel Wallace, developed a concept of evolution similar to Darwin’s.
 Wallace wrote a paper on the subject and corresponded with Darwin.
 The two men decided to simultaneously present papers on evolution to London’s scientific community in 1858.
 The next year, 1859, Darwin published his famous book, On the Origin of Species by Means of Natural Selection, or the Preservation of Favoured Races in the Struggle for Life.
 The book has become known simply as The Origin of Species.